Dhruvupadhye/multi-agent-service-platform/README.md

 Check Emails: "Hey, check my inbox and summarize my unread emails."

 Schedule Meetings: "Book a code review with the engineering team for tomorrow at 3 PM."

 Draft Emails: "Draft an urgent email to the marketing team asking for the Q3 graphics by Friday."

-Query Documents: Upload a PDF in the Upload Documents tab, then ask: "What are the key takeaways from the Q2 financial report?"
-Schedule Meetings: "Book a code review with the engineering team for tomorrow at 3 PM."

-Draft Emails: "Draft an urgent email to the marketing team asking for the Q3 graphics by Friday."